Unexpected Home Education

 Your version of home education, however long it lasts, does not have to look like school.
 For one, the school day may be six or more hours long, but that is not six hours of focused learning time.
 At home, you have a tiny teacher : student ratio and none of the transitions, assemblies, lining everyone up, waiting for people to sit still and other things that take up school time.
 You could cover the same amount of material in a much shorter period, at the perfect pace for your child.
 You do not need to plan for six hours of learning every day, so let go of that expectation of yourself right away.

 The vast, vast majority of home educating families are not replicating school at home.
 (Side note: home ed also looks nothing like self isolating or social distancing either!
 We’re missing our groups and normal routine as well, so it’s new experiences all around).
 It simply isn’t necessary recreate school to successfully learn.
 Both you and your children have agency and power to make decisions about how education (and wider life) should look for the foreseeable future.
 For some of you, this might be exciting, for others this is probably extremely daunting.

-There have been a few narratives emerging on social media in light of unexpected homeschooling, which range from “here’s how to structure every moment of your kid’s day to maximise learning” to “stop structuring your kids, let them play, you’re finally free”.
+There have been a few narratives emerging on social media in light of unexpected homeschooling (which is usually the American term; in the UK it’s home ed), which range from “here’s how to structure every moment of your kid’s day to maximise learning” to “stop structuring your kids, let them play, you’re finally free”.
 And everything in between.

 Many parents are just trying to survive the logistical, financial and medical puzzle thrust upon them as well as they can.
 I totally understand the panic.
 There is a lot of privilege in being able to say this is a freeing scenario, for anyone, considering the wider context.
 But it’s worth highlighting, and especially as our physical movements are restricted through social distancing and self isolation, that the freedom to make meaningful choices in our daily routines is a key part of mentally dealing with a crisis far beyond our control.